Guillermo-Hidalgo-Gadea/VideoPyToolbox/README.md

 # VideoPyToolbox [<img src="https://github.com/Guillermo-Hidalgo-Gadea/personal-academic-website/blob/master/assets/images/icon.png" alt="logo" align="right" width="100"/>](https://guillermohidalgogadea.com/)

-Play, compress, trim and concatenate videos in python using FFmpeg
+Play, compress, trim and concatenate videos using ffmpeg

 ## What it is
 This Toolbox is a python wrapper for a bunch of useful ffmpeg commands to play, compress and edit videos using ffmpeg.